-Siamese cats have ancient Asian roots, and is a breed that is still thriving today.
-This breed is depicted in cartoons, displayed in movies, featured in commercials, and often advertised to purchase.
+Siamese cats have ancient Asian roots and are a breed that is still thriving today.
+This breed is depicted in cartoons, displayed in movies, featured in commercials, and often advertised for purchase.
 They are quite a popular choice among cat enthusiasts for their brains, beauty, and sass.

 The Siamese cat has quite an extensive and rich history.
-This is an ancient cat breed, dating all the way back to Formerly known as Siam, Siamese cats reign from Thailand, holding their oldest records.
+Formerly known as Siam, Siamese cats come from Thailand, holding their oldest records.